afni/afni/doc/SphinxDocs/FATCAT/FATCAT_All.rst

   `DOI <http://dx.doi.org/10.1002/hbm.22620>`_.

-  *An applied paper showing examples of FATCAT tracking (including one application of "mini-probabilistic tracking") and group analysis with multivariate statistics.*
+  *An applied paper showing examples of FATCAT tracking (including one application of "mini-probabilistic" tracking) and group analysis with multivariate statistics.*